TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/graceful_remotecore_shutdown.md

 ## Introduction

+\cond SOC_AM62X
 Linux running on A53 core can load the fimrware to the remote cores.
 MCU M4F core incase of AM62X.
 Refer \htmllink{https://dev.ti.com/tirex/explore/node?node=A__AISILbMWZ4d84U2oSmXcdA__linux_academy_am62x__XaWts8R__LATEST, Linux Academy for AM62X} for more details on how to boot the remotecores.
 This section explains how to add support for graceful shutdown on the remotecore.
+\endcond

+\cond SOC_AM62AX
+Linux running on A53 core can load the fimrware to the remote cores.
+MCU R5F/ C7X core incase of AM62AX.
+Refer \htmllink{https://dev.ti.com/tirex/explore/node?node=A__AS4TbXvv.-OIrnxuMySmZg__AM62A-ACADEMY__WeZ9SsL__LATEST, AM62Ax Academy} for more details on how to boot the remotecores.
+This section explains how to add support for graceful shutdown on the remotecore.
+\endcond

+\cond SOC_AM62PX
+Linux running on A53 core can load the fimrware to the remote cores.
+MCU R5F core incase of AM62PX.
+This section explains how to add support for graceful shutdown on the remotecore.
+\endcond

 ## Implementing graceful shutdown on remotecore